 ++updated 2021

-Due to the elimination of the basic and deluxe package options, I have found less implied flexibility built into MFW.
-We still loved it, but if we had not had that option we would probably have felt much more pressure to use ALL of what we had bought.
-If you do buy MFW now, treat it as a smorgasbord, you do not have to eat it all1
+Due to the elimination of the basic and deluxe package options, I have found less flexibility built into MFW.
+We still loved it, but if we had not had the basic option we would probably have felt much more pressure to use ALL of what we had bought from a deluxe package because no one wants to waste money.
+If you do buy MFW now, treat it as a smorgasbord, you do not have to eat it all!

 Remember that your teacher's manual is not God.